railsuser2014/openobject-doc-book-en/source/book/1/1_2_Guided_Tour/1_2_Guided_Tour_connect_openerp.rst

 To check your requests:

 	#.
-Click on the link to the right of the  *Requests* label to open a list of your requests.
-(It's possible that you'll still see the statement  *No Requests* because this information is updated periodically ather than instantly.)
+Click on the link to the right of the :guilabel:`Requests` label to open a list of your requests.
+(It's possible that you'll still see the statement :guilabel:`No Requests` because this information is updated periodically ather than instantly.)
 The list of requests then opens and you can see the requests you've been sent there.

 	#.
-Click the  *Edit* icon, represented by a pencil, at the right hand end of the request line.
+Click the :guilabel:`Edit` icon, represented by a pencil, at the right hand end of the request line.
 That opens the request in edit mode.

 	#.
-You can then click the  *Reply* button and make your response in the  *Request* field that appears in place of the original message.
+You can then click the :guilabel:`Reply` button and make your response in the :guilabel:`Request` field that appears in place of the original message.

 	#.
 Click  *Send* to save your response and send it to the original sender.